-an impairment loss amounting to €444,219 was recognised in relation to furniture and fittings and office and computer equipment asset categories.
+The impairment loss of €447,377 for the current year represents the write-down of the Company's cargo carrying units to their scrap value given their poor condition due to the damage sustained over the years.
+This impairment loss was recognised in the statement of profit or loss and other comprehensive income as "other expenses".
 The recoverable amount of these assets was determined using fair value less cost of disposal, the fair value measurement of which was categorised as a Level 3.
-Management estimated recoverable amount of these assets with reference to the market prices of similar items sold in the secondary market.
-The recoverable amount of the impaired assets at reporting date stood at €212,127.
+Management estimated recoverable amount of these assets with reference to their scrap value.
+The recoverable amount of the impaired assets at reporting date stood at €17,283.